AyushCoding/Image-Caption-Bot-Model/README.md

   <img src = 'https://www.linkpicture.com/q/image_captioning_train.png' align = 'center'>
 </p>

-The above example is enough to understand image captioning.
+The above example is enough to grasp picture captioning.

-Generation of captions is a challenging artificial intelligence problem where a textual description must be generated for a given photograph.
+Caption generation is a challenging artificial intelligence task in which a textual explanation for a given image must be created.
-It requires methods both from computer vision to understand the content of an image and a language model from the field of natural language processing to turn the understanding of the image into words in the right order.
+To interpret the content of an image, methods from computer vision are required, as well as a language model from the field of natural language processing to convert the knowledge of the picture into words in the correct sequence.
-This is also a very active area of research and an interesting multi modal topic where combination of both image and text processing is used to build a useful Deep Learning application, aka Image Captioning.
+This is also a very active research area and an interesting multi-modal issue in which a mix of picture and text processing is utilised to develop an usable Deep Learning application, called Image Captioning.

 ---
 ### Dataset